becheran/pysg/README.md

 # pysg

-Simple and lightweight 3D render scene graph for python
+Simple and lightweight 3D render scene graph for python 3.

 ## TODO

+Right now pysg is under construction and not ready for usage yet.
+This is a list of things that still need to be done:

 - [ ] Doc
 	- [ ] Static pages